 First I would like to consider people who live in a fantasy world.
 In a fantasy "you" the ruler of that world set up rules and guidelines for the plot of the fantasy, thinking all will turn out in the end.
 For some it is that good always defeats evil.
 For others it is just a hiding place to run away to when life gets too serious.
 They have a tendency to set themselves up for a fall, or disappointment, because when reality comes knocking at their door they seem to struggle in their ability to cope with day to day realities.
-For one to live a fantasy in this broken world is extremely hard because inevitably one will always come up empty, hit a dead end and be disappointed.
+For one to live a fantasy in this broken world is extremely difficult because inevitably you will always come up empty, hit a dead end and be disappointed.
 The definition of a fantasy is to create imaginings, daydreaming, an illusion, a delusion, a whimsical notion or idea.

 "Fantasy is the soul being driven by the flesh".
 It is an erratic and impulsive behavior, emotional instability.
 The proverbial double minded man if you will.
 Fantasizing is an emotional escape to a world of illusions and false hopes in aspiring to fulfill the flesh in some way, it's the great deception.
 People will use all kinds of things to "deal with this world".
 Such as drugs, alcohol, cars, movies, cartoons, work, the opposite sex, gambling etc..
 I think you get the picture.